Skip to content

 If you ever feel manipulated, seek support from people who can help you deal with your situation, and minimize your interaction with the manipulator if required.

-In conclusion, remember that it is not your responsibility to change him.
+In conclusion, remember that it is not your responsibility to change them.
 Your priority and focus are your sanity and well-being, so do whatever it takes to protect them!

-One of the most notable traits of a narcissist is his inflated sense of self-importance and the intense need for admiration and attention from others.
-He will go to great lengths to receive them.
+One of the most notable traits of narcissists is their inflated sense of self-importance and the intense need for admiration and attention from others.
+They will go to great lengths to receive them.

-He believes he is extraordinary and should be treated specially.
-Often inflates his accomplishments and abilities and even creates fictional tales to enhance his image.
+Often, they inflate accomplishments and abilities and even create fictional tales to enhance their image.

-The most troubling aspect of a narcissist is the lack of empathy, being unable to understand or care about the feelings of others, and often even enjoying causing them pain.
+The most troubling aspect of narcissists is the lack of empathy, being unable to understand or care about the feelings of others, and often even enjoying causing them pain.

-To deal with a narcissist, you must set boundaries and be assertive in your interactions with him to prioritize your own needs.
+To deal with narcissists, you must be assertive with their demands for attention or constant validation.
+Prioritize your own needs.

 So, focus on protecting yourself and finding supportive relationships outside the toxic dynamic.